danielsiegl/gitsqlite/README.md

    git commit -m "Add database data"
    ```

 Git will now store only data changes in the database file, while schema is managed separately.
-This results in much cleaner diffs that only show INSERT/UPDATE/DELETE operations.
+This results in much cleaner diffs that only show INSERT operations.

 ## Quick Start Git Diff